MLK’s legacy lives on – SrA Daniel Wilson reflects

+LUKE AIR FORCE BASE, Ariz. – As we approach the 38th observance of Dr. Martin Luther King Jr. Day, Airmen all over the world honor the life and impact of the visionary civil rights leader.

+While Airmen everywhere feel the weight of his sacrifice and heroism, some more than others connect deeply with message of equality he spent his life edifying.

-U.S. Air Force Senior Airman Daniel Wilson, 56th Fighter Wing Safety occupational safety apprentice, poses for his official portrait, Jan.
-9th, 2023, at Luke Air Force Base, Arizona.
-Approaching Martin Luther King Jr. Day, Wilson reflects on what Dr. King’s legacy and heroism has meant in his life as one of the many Airmen that carry on the spirit of Dr. King’s legacy of determination, courage and leadership.
-(U.S. Air Force photo by Airman First Class Katelynn Jackson)
+U.S. Air Force Senior Airman Daniel Wilson, 56th Fighter Wing Safety occupational safety apprentice, is one of the many Airmen that carry on the spirit of Dr. King’s legacy of determination, courage and leadership.

+With MLK day arriving on the 15th, Wilson reflects on the impact that Dr. King’s legacy and heroism has made to his and his family’s life.

+Wilson was adopted at birth in a small town outside of Atlanta, Georgia called Decatur in 1998.
+Today, he reflects on the influence his father, a retired pastor, had on his life.

 |Date Taken: